Dustin Pedroia: 2017

 On May 30, Pedroia was placed on the 10-day disabled list due to a left wrist sprain.
-On August 1, he was again placed on the 10-day disabled list due to left knee soreness.
+On August 1, he was again placed on the 10-day disabled list due to left knee soreness, after being spiked in the knee by Orioles player Manny Machado.
 On August 12, Pedroia was placed on the disabled list for the third time of the season due to soreness in the same knee.
 Limited to 105 games, Pedroia finished the 2017 Red Sox season with a .293 batting average, 7 home runs, and 62 RBI.
 On October 25, it was revealed that Pedroia underwent surgery on his knee for a complete cartilage restoration, meaning that he would miss the start of the 2018 season.

 2018

 Following his late 2017 knee surgery, Pedroia started the 2018 Red Sox season on the disabled list.
 On May 14, he was optioned to the Triple-A Pawtucket Red Sox for a rehabilitation assignment.
 He was activated on May 26, but after three games (batting 1-for-11), he wound up back on the disabled list with left knee inflammation.
 On August 4, Pedroia was transferred to the 60-day disabled list.
 On September 7, the Red Sox announced that Pedroia would take no further part in any action for the remainder of 2018.
 The Red Sox finished the year 108–54 and went on to win the World Series over the Los Angeles Dodgers.
-Although Pedroia did not play in the postseason and was not on the team's World Series roster; he and other various personnel not on the World Series roster did receive 2018 World Series rings; as championship rings are issued by a team at their discretion.
+Although Pedroia did not play in the postseason and was not on the team's World Series roster, he and other various personnel not on the World Series roster did receive 2018 World Series rings, as championship rings are issued by a team at their discretion.